liz4JS/alx-system_engeneering-devops/0x00-shell_basics/README.md

-ln -s /bin/ls ./__ls__-it create a symbolic limk to /bin/ls, named __ls__. the symbolic link should be created in the current working directory cp -u ./*.html ../-it create a script that copies all the HTML files from the current working directory to the parent of the working directory or were newer than the versions in the parent of the working directory mv [[:upper:]]* /tmp/u- it moves all files beginning with an uppercase letter to the directory /tmp/u
+ln -s /bin/ls ./__ls__-it create a symbolic limk to /bin/ls, named __ls__. the symbolic link should be created in the current working directory cp -u ./*.html ../-it create a script that copies all the HTML files from the current working directory to the parent of the working directory or were newer than the versions in the parent of the working directory mv [[:upper:]]* /tmp/u- it moves all files beginning with an uppercase letter to the directory /tmp/u rm ./*~-it deletes all files in the current working directory that end with character ~